 To get to the start of it, walk up to Heiðarvegur.
 It’s the main road leading south from the harbour.
 Pass by the only two sets of traffic lights on the island, and after about 15 minutes you reach an intersection with a signpost to Helgafell on the left side – and the volcano obviously looming in the background.

 The track starts behind the red house with the same name.
-The path goes up on the right of it.
+You’ll see a path going up on the right of it.

-Before you take on the rocky upper slope, you can turn left into this grassy field for some fine views of the Eldfell, the nearby islands of Elliðaey and Bjarnarey, and the omnious Eyjafjallajökull looming in the background on the mainland.
+Before you take on the rocky upper slope, you can turn left into a grassy field for some fine views of Eldfell, the nearby islands Elliðaey and Bjarnarey, and the ominous Eyjafjallajökull looming in the background on the mainland.

-View to the famous Eldfell – that sometimes can look like an ant-heap, with lots of people circling around it at the same time…
+View to the famous Eldfell – that sometimes looks a little like an ant-heap, with lots of people circling around it at the same time…

-Start of the rocky & gravelly upper slopes, with some fine views along the way.
+Start of the rocky & gravelly upper slopes, and some fine views along the way.

 It gets a bit grittier here, but arctic flowers are taking hold and blooming in spite of adversity.

 Broad and sweeping views

 Looking towards Herjólfsdalur and Klif from the top.